safespring/docs/content/backup/install/windows.md

 This installer installs the TSM BA Client and services and the TBMR client and licenses.
 It detects 32-bit or 64-bit platforms and contains both versions.
 Administative priviledges is required for all installations.

 It can be run in two modes.
-The first mode requires that the administrator of the service has created a node and checked out the config file, dsm-nodenamexyz.zip, and have the password this node.
+The first mode requires that the administrator of the service has created a node and checked out the config file, dsm-nodenamexyz.zip, and have the password to this node.
 Any user with administrative permissions can then install the services on their computer using the installer, zip and password.

 The second mode includes the process of creating a new node and therefore requires API credentials and more settings.
 It is recommended to use credentials with limited numbers nodes and not your fully administrative credentials.